310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 <th>(The pool is completely spotless!
 Like magic!
 Huh?
 How?
 It was filthy when I left it last night… Like it was a garbage dump!)</th>

 <th>(Did the janitors come over and finish the job within the day?
-Wait, but—Why now, all of a sudden?
+Wait, but — Why now, all of a sudden?
 The academy staff had left it to rot this whole time, so…?)</th>
 {% endbubble %}

 {% bubble Kanata past %}